 Recipients - set up a cross-functional, continuous improvement forum to drive action in response to customer and team feedback.

-CASE STUDY: The bellwether - Enesco
+The lighthouse - Enesco

 I'm Aylish Ellwood, Trade Marketing Manager at Enesco in Carlisle.
-Our products are sold through retailers nationwide and we pride ourselves on delivering high-quality, unique items that bring joy to the everyday.
+Our products are sold through retailers nationwide and we pride ourselves on delivering highquality, unique items that bring joy to the everyday.